Project-LetsChat/LetsChat/README.md

 - GitHub: Licensed under the [LGPL-2.1](LICENSE).

-Please refer to the respective LICENSE files for detailed information.
+Please take a look at the respective LICENSE files for detailed information.

 <br>